-5.2.2 FIA_AFL.1 Authentication failure handling
+5.3.2 FIA_AFL.1 Authentication failure handling

 - FIA_AFL.1.1 The TSF shall detect when a settable, non-zero number of unsuccessful authentication attempts occur related to external IT products attempting to authenticate.
 FIA_AFL.1.1 - FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met or surpassed, the TSF shall prevent the offending external IT product from successfully authenticating until an authorised administrator takes some action to make authentication possible for the external IT product in question.
-FIA_AFL.1.2
+FIA_AFL.1.2 b) Authentication data;

-5.2.3 FIA ATD.1 User attribute definition
+5.3.3 FIA_ATD.1 User attribute definition

-- FIA_ATD.1.1 The TSF shall maintain the following list of security attributes belonging to individual users:

-- a) User identity;
+- FIA_ATD.1.1 The TSF shall maintain the following list of security attributes belonging to individual users: - a) User identity;

-- b) Authentication data;

-- c) Authorisations; and
+c) Authorisations; and

-- d) [assignment: any other security attributes].
+d) [assignment: any other security attributes].
 FIA_ATD.1.1